lukasoppermann/design-tokens/README.md

   }
 ```

+### URL Export Settings
+## Compression for json output to server
+This option allows you to toggle the json compression for the export to a server.
+When enabled the json that is end to the server will be minified meaning whitespace and linebreaks will be removed.

+### Server Settings
 #### **Event type**
 This is the `event_type` property that is send in the body of the request with the `client_payload`.
 #### **Server url**